guedes/ldap_fdw/README.md

 By all means use it, but do so entirely at your own risk!
 You have been warned!

-Do you like to use it in production? **DO NOT USE IT ON PRODUCTION** without a ton of tests before.
+Do you like to use it in production? **USE IT WITH CAUTION** and do a ton of tests before.

 Please help us to improve and test it and turn it production-ready!